Oxford, Worcester and Wolverhampton Railway: After 1960

 The Cheltenham – Honeybourne – Stratford route was less significant in British Railways days, and when the traffic declined in the 1960s the route was not any longer important.
-From September 1966 long distance trains were diverted to other routes, chiefly the Midland route via the Lickey Incline, and in May 1969 the local passenger service between Stratford and Worcester was closed down, together with Honeybourne station itself.
+From September 1966 long-distance trains were diverted to other routes, chiefly the Midland route via the Lickey Incline, and in May 1969 the local passenger service between Stratford and Worcester was closed down, together with Honeybourne station itself.
 Goods traffic between Honeybourne and Cheltenham ceased in August 1976.
 The section from Honeybourne to Long Marston was retained because of the Royal Engineers depot there.

 The Stourbridge Town branch was closed to goods operation in July 1965; the passenger part of the line was successively cut back but is still in operation.
 In 2006 trial operation of the branch started using a lightweight vehicle from Parry People Movers Ltd. The vehicle uses a flywheel for energy storage to supplement the engine power.

-The main line between Moreton and Norton Junction was singled in the Autumn of 1971; there was only one passing loop, at Evesham, in this long single line route.
+The main line between Moreton and Norton Junction was singled in the autumn of 1971; there was only one passing loop, at Evesham, in this long single line route.

 Honeybourne station was reopened on 22 May 1981.

-On 19 March 1993 the final operation of through freight on the Dudley to Stourbridge route took place.
+On 19 March 1993 the line to the south of Dudley was officially closed, although there were a few more movements on the line later in the year following its official closure.
+The section from Stourbridge to Brierley Hill remained open to serve the Round Oak Steel Terminal, which had opened in 1986.

 The main line of the former OW&WR had been singled in the 1960s, and there were moves to reinstate double track at the beginning of the twenty-first century.
 The new double track section between Charlbury and Ascott was commissioned on 6 June 2011, and the section between Moreton and Evesham on 22 August 2011.